 Nicole McDonald Martinez is a Licensed Clinical Social Worker who is passionate about assisting families through difficult times, emotional crisis, or painful life transitions.
 She works with children, adolescents, and adults to provide them with the necessary tools and strategies to facilitate change in their life.
 Through individual, marital, and family therapy, Nicole strives to instill positive communication, to strengthen self-esteem, and to facilitate emotional healing.

 Nicole obtained a Bachelor of Arts degree in Psychology at Illinois State University and a Master of Social Work Degree at Dominican University.
 As a member of the National Association of Social Work, Nicole continuously stays abreast with current trends and research in the areas of social work.

-Areas of interest include Grief, Parenting and Family Issues, Women’s Issues, Behavior Management, ADHD, and Autism Spectrum Disorders.
+Areas of interest include Grief, Chronic Pain/Health Issues, Parenting and Family Issues, Women’s Issues, Behavior Management, ADHD, and Autism Spectrum Disorders.
 Nicole works out of the Sandwich office.